hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 *NOTE*:

-To create orphaned outlets, please follow the example below.
-Please note the highlighted things:
+To create orphaned outlets, please follow the example below and note the following:

 - The hotel code must not be present…it does not have to match the outlet code as in this example
 - The latitude and longitude have to exist in the orphaned outlet…..otherwise the app will attempt to look up the associated hotel for this data  (and fail)